lily-osp/AutoThrottleNG/docs/examples.md

 ## Overview

-AutoThrottleNG includes comprehensive examples demonstrating various applications and features.
+AutoThrottleNG includes examples demonstrating various applications and features.
 Each example is designed to be educational, practical, and easily adaptable to real-world projects.
 The examples progress from basic concepts to advanced implementations.

 ## Example Categories